Miscellaneous Layer Functions

 (Added in version 2.0)

-When executing Precompose while having a precomp layer selected, you can choose to rig multi-pass layers (still experimental!).
+When executing Precompose while having a precomp layer selected, you can choose to rig multi-pass layers.

 The function grabs all layers within the selected precomp and creates multi-pass layers from them in your current comp.
 They will be set up using Essential Properties.